ctsexton/portfolio/static/content.md

     bullets:
       - Used React & Vue.js to rapidly develop high quality websites for small businesses.
       - Achieved 100% SEO and Best Practises scores with Google Lighthouse Website Audit tool.
-      - Crafted responsive, mobile-optimized page layouts with CSS - producing simple, clear and <i>content-focused</i> designs.
+      - Crafted responsive, mobile-optimized page layouts with CSS - producing simple and <i>content-focused</i> designs.
       - Reduced infrastructure setup time to under 5 minutes for each new website with Docker and CockpitCMS as a RESTful API to serve content.
     id: ctswebdesign
     image: whiterabbit.jpg